 Energy networks as the backbone of Finland

-A substantial amount of energy is constantly transmitted in Finland’s electricity and district heating networks and natural gas pipelines.
-The Finnish electricity network extends to a total of just over 400,000 kilometres, and the district heating network is just under 15,000 kilometres and the natural gas pipeline about 1,800 kilometres long.
+The Finnish electricity network extends to a total of just over 400,000 kilometers, and the district heating network is just under 15,000 kilometers and the natural gas pipeline about 1,800 kilometers long.

 The purpose of the electricity network is to transmit the electricity produced in power plants to electricity users.
 There are over three million electricity users and hundreds of power plants generating electricity in Finland.
 Finland also has power transmission links to Sweden, Norway, Russia and Estonia.
 Finland’s electricity network is part of the European power system and electricity market.